ILBIsabel/Menu-System/README.md

 # File Input Specifications
 menu.txt

-The menu file must follow this format:
+The menu file follows this format:

-First line: An integer representing the total number of items.
+First line: An integer representing the number of menu items.

 Subsequent lines: One menu item per line, in the format: